 Pot-ay-to, Pot-ah-to, We Say Best Vodka

 Drinking vodka may bring back memories of foul-tasting shots at university parties, but there are plenty of high-quality, well-made vodka brands that are worth giving a try.

 Vodka can be served neat or with ice and/or a mixer, but we suggest sticking to premium vodkas to avoid some of the less-desirable flavors that some brands have.
 If you invest in a premium vodka, like one from our selection below, you’d be doing yourself a disservice drinking it right out of the freezer.
-You want to be tasting the nuance of flavor in our picks for the best vodka, so keep these bad boys in your liquor cabinet instead.
+You want to be tasting the nuance of flavor in our picks for the best vodka in 2022, so keep these bad boys in your liquor cabinet instead.

 Table of Contents

 If you do happen to have a bottle of lesser quality, storing it in the freezer is actually a good idea.
 Many people store vodka in the freezer, but not everyone knows why.
 Yes, the reason is to keep it cold, but keeping it at such low temperatures actually subdues the nuance of flavor in vodkas.
 If you have a lower-quality vodka, the freezer temps will hide some of the negative attributes in the vodka that you don’t really want to be tasting anyway.

 We’ve compiled a list of our favorite vodkas on the market to get you started, whether you want to sip it, mix it with club soda, or put it in a Caesar or Cosmo.
 (Not sure about “girlie drinks”?
 Click here for our piece on why you should stop gendering cocktails.)